Welcome to Recallection

 + New check-in → pick recipient, write message, choose channel (SMS / Email / Voice), pick date + time.
 Optional: recurrence + voice recording.

-Check Alert me if they don't reply for a follow-up if they no-show within the ack window.
-Uncheck for a silent reminder with no escalation.
+Turn on Notify me if they don't reply and pick how you want to be reached — email, text, phone call, or app banner — for a follow-up if they no-show within the ack window.
+It's off by default; leave it off for a silent reminder.

 Month grid with colored dots (blue = scheduled, green = acknowledged, red = help / no-response, gray = canceled / failed).
 Tap a day for details.